adrelanos/aeternity-wiki/Merkle-Trees.md

 Their main use is to ensure data blocks received from other peers in a [peer-to-peer ](https://en.wikipedia.org/wiki/Peer-to-peer) network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
-To do this Merkle trees use a [cryptographic has function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+To do this Merkle trees use a [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 In order for you, the reader, to understand Merkle trees, a basic understanding of cryptographic hash functions is needed.

 A cryptographic hash function is a mathematical [algorithm](https://en.wikipedia.org/wiki/Algorithm) that maps data